Nikolaj Szeps-ZnaiderConductor & Violin

 “This Mahler Five was spine-shudderingly good… there was also much sumptuous, idiomatically Viennese string playing to admire — and especially the silky deftness, free of cloying over-sentimentality, that Znaider encouraged in the Adagietto.”Richard Morrison

-He is passionate about supporting the next generation of musical talent and spent ten years as Founder and Artistic Director of the annual Nordic Music Academy summer school.
+Szeps-Znaider is passionate about supporting the next generation of musical talent and spent ten years as Founder and Artistic Director of the annual Nordic Music Academy summer school.
+He is now President of the Nielsen Competition, which takes place every three years in Odense, Denmark.

 T: +44 (0) 20 7957 5894